 Gram staining is one way scientists can identify bacteria.
-On applying a stain, gram-positive bacteria appear blue or purple under a microscope.
-They tend to have a thick cell wall.
-One example is Staphylococcus.
+Gram-positive bacteria, such as Staphylococcus, appear blue or purple under a microscope when scientists apply a stain.

 Conversely, Gram-negative bacteria do not hold the dye well.
 Gram-negative bacteria may appear red under the microscope because red-pink iodine is used alongside the Gram stain as a control.

 Both Gram-positive and Gram-negative bacteria can cause disease.
 However, they require different treatments.
 Therefore, medical professionals need to be able to identify the type of bacteria to provide the best possible care.